ros-navigation/navigation2/doc/BUILD.md

 ## Build Options

-There two different recommended methods for building Navigation2 stack.
+There two different recommended methods for building Navigation2 stack from source.

 ### 1- Easy Build
 * An automated method to build Navigation2 in a simple and easy way.